bilijp153/ASUS-VivoBook-FL8700JP-X509JP--icelake-i7-1065G7-Hackintosh/README_en.md

 Note: The touchpad of this machine has a crash phenomenon, which needs to be restarted or woken up after sleep.

 ### keyboard
-The built-in keyboard of this machine is a PS2 keyboard
+The built-in keyboard of this machine is a `PS2 keyboard`
 ##### Keyboard functions
 - [x] Use of English area and numeric keypad
 - [x] Use of FN function
 - [x] On light for keyboard CAPSLK
 - [x] Mac shortcuts
+- [ ] keyboard backlight (keyboard not supported)

 Note: Some function keys of FN are dedicated to the software on Windows, and have no response on Mac
 ## Pre-installation operations